-When you are prompted for a password, enter the WPA key that can be found on the label on the back of your Vodafone modem.
-Tick the 'Remember password in my keychain' box so that the next time you start your computer within range of the modem it will connect to this wireless network without requesting any manual intervention.
+When you are prompted for a WPA password, enter the WPA Key that can be found on the label on the back of your Vodafone modem.

+Tick the 'Remember this network' box so that the next time you start your computer within range of the modem it will connect to this wireless network without requesting any manual intervention.
 Click OK.